On the Coupling of Depth and Egomotion Networks for Self-Supervised Structure from Motion: Abstract

 \section{Abstract}

-Much recent literature has formulated structure-from-motion (SfM) as a self-supervised learning problem where the goal is to jointly learn neural network models of depth and egomotion through view synthesis.
-Herein, we address the open problem of how to optimally \textit{couple} the depth and egomotion network components.
-Toward this end, we introduce several notions of coupling, categorize existing approaches, and present a novel \textit{tightly-coupled} approach that leverages the interdependence of depth and egomotion at training \textit{and} at inference time.
-Our approach uses iterative view synthesis to recursively update the egomotion network input, permitting contextual information to be passed between the components without explicit weight sharing.
-Through substantial experiments, we demonstrate that our approach promotes consistency between the depth and egomotion predictions at test time, improves generalization on new data, and leads to state-of-the-art accuracy on indoor and outdoor depth and egomotion evaluation benchmarks.
+Structure from motion (SfM) has recently been formulated as a self-supervised learning problem, where neural network models of depth and egomotion are learned jointly through view synthesis.
+Herein, we address the open problem of how to best \textit{couple}, or link, the depth and egomotion network components, so that information such as a common scale factor can be shared between the networks.
+Towards this end, we introduce several notions of coupling, categorize existing approaches, and present a novel \textit{tightly-coupled} approach that leverages the interdependence of depth and egomotion at training time \textit{and} at test time.
+Our approach uses iterative view synthesis to recursively update the egomotion network input, permitting contextual information to be passed between the components.
+We demonstrate through substantial experiments that our approach promotes consistency between the depth and egomotion predictions at test time, improves generalization, and leads to state-of-the-art accuracy on indoor and outdoor depth and egomotion evaluation benchmarks.